QuantEcon/lecture-source-py/source/rst/getting_started.rst

 .. figure:: /_static/figures/nb6a.png

-Clicking in the top right of the lower split closes the on-line help
+Clicking on the top right of the lower split closes the on-line help